About Bone Grafting

 What is Bone Grafting?

-Bone grafts are used to replace bone destroyed by periodontal diseases or to rebuild bone to allow placement of dental implants.
+Bone grafts are used to replace bone destroyed by periodontal diseases, tooth extractions, or improperly fitted dentures.

 Types of Bone Grafts